TrautsNottus/trautsnottus.github.io/_docs/schoolmanagement/pupil/pupil-list-builder.md

 You can use any column on the screen as a filter, e.g., you can focus on the pupils eligible for Pupil Premium.

 > You can also filter by more than one column.
-By applying multiple filters, you can customise you list to show a particular group of pupils.
+By applying multiple filters, you can customise your list to show a specific set of pupils.
 {:.tip}

 To apply a filter, open the {% include glossarytooltip.html explain="Column Menu" %} and choose your filter options from the **Filter** panel.